-He was fascinated by the subject of non-human intelligence, particularly dolphins.
+Was fascinated by the subject of non-human intelligence, particularly dolphins.
 He once believed that a dolphin somehow called to him for help in the middle of the night while he was staying at a friend's home on the beach.
 He ran out and found the dolphin, caught in a net under a dock down the beach, although there was no way he should have been able to know it was there.
 He released it, saving its life.
 He believed it had made some sort of connection with him, perhaps telepathic, to call for help.

 Was offered the role of the Penguin's father in Batman Returns (1992) (which eventually went to Paul Reubens), but could not film it because of his delicate health.

-Despite his character dying in Rocky III (1982), he has appeared in every Rocky film, as either the real character, a flashback, or through archive footage.
+Despite his character dying in Rocky III (1982), he has appeared in every "Rocky" film, as either the real character, a flashback, or through archive footage.

 Nephew of comedian and character actor, Jay "Handsome Danny Mann" Burgess (1856-1937).

-After dropping out of Amherst College, Meredith held down various jobs in journalism, retail, as a clerk, and as an editor.
+After dropping out of Amherst College, he held down various jobs in journalism, retail, as a clerk, and as an editor.
 He also had a brief spell in the merchant marine and as a runner on Wall Street.